cannonbeach/ott-packager/README.md

 ## Current Status

+(04/29/19) Web application development

+- I've started pushing up the initial implementation for the web application based on NodeJS.
+It is not entirely usable yet, but some of the basic functionality is starting to come together.
+Please see the comments on the push for more details.
+I will provide setup scripts and a configuration along with a detailed tutorial on how to use the NodeJS web application as soon as a first version is ready.

 (04/15/19) Another short update

 - Started to build a web application based on NodeJS for status, control and provisioning.
 I pushed up the start of it but the web application is not useful yet.
 I would like to include this as part of the v1.0 release if possible since I think it'll be a very useful feature.
 I'll post some screen shots and how to run it once I get the basic functionality in place.